 In HM Land Registry v Wakefield [2008], an Employment Tribunal accepted that the claimant's stammer was a disability.
 The evidence in this case showed that the claimant's stammer consisted of both overt and covert symptoms: the former consisted of silent blocks, initial sound repetitions at the beginning of words, increased rate of speech and an increased level of physical tension and loss of eye contact, and the latter consisted of avoidance of words and situations and negative emotions and attitudes connected with the stammering.
 The expert evidence showed that he was at a considerable communicative disadvantage at work, socially and within his home setting.
-While this case was decided under the Disability Discrimination Act 1995, which was the predecessor to the Equality Act, the definition of disability has remained substantially the same, and therefore this case remains relevant.
+This case was decided under the Disability Discrimination Act 1995, which was the predecessor to the Equality Act, however the definition of disability has remained substantially the same, and therefore this case remains relevant.

-By contrast, in Mails v Mitie Aviation Security Limited [2017], an Employment Tribunal did not accept that a person's lifelong speech disorder manifesting as fast speech, or possibly "cluttering or a stammer", constituted a disability.
-The Tribunal decided that the claimant did not have a disability for the purpose of the Equality Act because there was insufficient evidence to show that the speech disorder affected the claimant's normal day to day activities.
-In particular, the judge noted that the claimant had worked for the respondent for 15 years, receiving positive appraisals and acting as a mentor and that a colleague had given evidence that the claimant's speech disorder was not a problem prior to the dispute which was being heard in the Tribunal.
+In Mails v Mitie Aviation Security Limited [2017], the claimant presented a letter from a speech therapist, who stated that he had a lifelong speech disorder manifesting as fast speech, or possibly "cluttering or a stammer".
+On the question of whether this constituted an impairment, the tribunal accepted that the question of impairment is a low bar.
+The tribunal decided that the claimant did not have a disability for the purpose of the Equality Act because there was insufficient evidence to show that the speech disorder affected normal day to day activities.